AMGOcyber123/Headout-Task/README.md

 ## Usage
 You can access the HTTP server at http://localhost:8080.
-Here are some sample API endpoints:

 ### Retrieving Content from a Text File